llnl/benchpark/docs/io-benchmarking.rst

 For benchmarks that need to run on a different file system, benchpark defines per-system variants, which experiments can use to leverage specific file systems.

-1. For file systems that require a scheduler request
+2. How to add filesystem details to scheduler request `extra_batch_opts`
 ----------------------------------------------------

 Check if the ``system`` you are attempting to initialize has a variant supporting your